bhattlab/SouthAfrica/README.md

-# ZA Microbiome
+# Bushbuckridge and Soweto microbiome project

 Analysis scripts for Wits-Stanford shotgun microbiome data.

-To generate all figures from the manuscript, install all required packages and run `scripts.figures/manuscript_figures.R`
+To generate all figures from the manuscript, install all required packages and run `scripts/figures/manuscript_figures.R`

 Required packages: